 Self-care is an incredibly important way to invest time and energy back into yourself, and whether that’s through getting yourself a weighted blanket or simply taking the time to cultivate better sleeping practices, you’ll be surprised at the impact it makes on your sleep patterns.

-Are you having sleep interruption?
+Are you having sleep interruptions?
 Share your thoughts in the comments.

 Shop the best-rated Puffy Mattress with these extra comfy benefits: